zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/avh_rpi/setup.md

 The `Console` view within the browser will suffice to complete this learning path.

+If you wish to connect via `SSH` (rather than `Console`), you have two options.

+You can either use the Quick Connect option on the `Connect` tab without using VPN.
+Follow the instructions [here](https://intercom.help/arm-avh/en/articles/6347261-quick-connect).

-If you wish to connect via `SSH` (rather than `Console`), it is easiest to download and install the appropriate [OpenVPN Community](https://openvpn.net/community-downloads) version for your host.
+Alternatively, you can download and install the appropriate [OpenVPN Community](https://openvpn.net/community-downloads) version for your host.

 In the Arm Virtual Hardware `Connect` tab, Click on `DOWNLOAD OVPN FILE` within the `Connect via VPN` section.